LaylaD4/LaylahDePaull_T2A2/README.md

 ### 3. Required Body Data or Header Data

-The user making the request must be either the owner of the account (ie; the user_id matches the ID from the JWT token) or an admin.
+The user making the request must be either the owner of the account (ie; the user_id matches the user_id from the JWT token) or an admin.
 There is no body data required to make this request.
 However, the request must include a valid JWT token in the Authorisation header, to authenticate the user making the request is the owner of the account or is_admin:

 - **Example JWT Token**: `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJmcmVzaCI6ZmFsc2UsImlhdCI6MTcyNzU3NDE4NiwianRpIjoiMmUyYzZjYWYtMTM1Yi00ZmFkLWFmMGYtZTVmNDVmNjUzNDJhIiwidHlwZSI6ImFjY2VzcyIsInN1YiI6IjMiLCJuYmYiOjE3Mjc1NzQxODYsImNzcmYiOiIzMTIxYmQzZS1lZDYzLTQ2NDQtOTYyMS05NmY4MjA5ZDQ1ZGYiLCJleHAiOjE3Mjc2NjA1ODZ9.e6uOPoV1OluxBJmEOjSePp4xLvD1Iq6eIbQo1kp7zVY`

 ### 4. Response

-- **Success Response**: If the user owns the account or is_admin, and so successfully deletes their account, providing they have their valid JWT token entered correctly in the header (HTTP Status Code: 200 OK), the API will return:
+- **Success Response**: When a user successfully deletes their account, providing they have their valid JWT token entered correctly in the header (HTTP Status Code: 200 OK), the API will return:

 ![Successful User Deletion](docs/userdelete_success.png)